wloderhose/hip-pager-bot/README.md

     $ npm install hip-pager-bot

-Currently, this module is dependent on [node-xmpp](https://www.npmjs.com/package/node-xmpp) which is now deprecated, as well as a few other "deprecated" modules.
-The goal is to bring everything up-to-date in the near future; nonetheless, everything is currently functional.
+*Currently, this module is dependent on [node-xmpp](https://www.npmjs.com/package/node-xmpp) which is now deprecated, as well as a few other deprecated modules.
+The goal is to bring everything up-to-date in the near future.
+If you have any problems with the installation, feel free to let me know.*

 ## Overview

+Hip-Pager-Bot allows you to create and customize a bot that lives in one or more of your HipChat rooms.
 Your bot is capable of both sending and retrieving information to and from PagerDuty.
 For example, your bot can tell you who is currently on call, relay details about the latest incident, or trigger a new incident, all without even opening PagerDuty in the browser.
-Your bot is also capable of doing completely non-PagerDuty things, like telling you about the weather, or whatever you can think of, really.
+Your bot is also capable of doing completely non-PagerDuty things, like telling you about the weather.

 As you setup your first bot, be sure to refer to the [example](examples/bot.js) to see it in action.